FCA Confirms Changes to MiFID II Rules on Research Plus an End to RTS 28 Reports on Best Execution

 Implications for UK/EU regulatory divergence

-The FCA appear to have put very little weight on any perceived benefit from maintaining equivalence with EU MiFID rules.
+The FCA appear to have put very little weight on any perceived benefit from maintaining equivalence with EU MiFID II research and inducement rules.
 A prime example is the FCA sticking with the £200 million market capitalization threshold for smaller companies research, in contrast to the EU’s €1 billion.
 In the FCA’s view (and this was supported by statistical analysis in their original Consultation), it is in this much smaller population of companies where the problems with research coverage are really apparent.
 We believe this pattern of regulatory divergence will continue for the foreseeable future.

 How we help